 The form includes a checkbox to confirm that the department chair attests that 1) the faculty as a whole supports the nomination(s), and 2) the student(s) have been notified and accept their nomination(s).
 Nominations are due by February 15.

 LAF must receive a complete Nominee Submission Packet in order for the nominee to be eligible for the Olmsted Scholar award and recognition.
 This packet includes items to be completed by the nominating faculty and the nominee.
 All nominees with complete submissions will be recognized as LAF Olmsted Scholars.
 Nominee Submission Packets are due by March 15.

 Step 3: Selection by Jury

-The graduate and undergraduate National Olmsted Scholars and up to 6 Finalists are selected by an independent jury of leaders in the landscape architecture profession.
-Candidates are evaluated on their past achievements and their future potential to influence the landscape architecture profession.
-Criteria for selection include the candidate’s leadership potential in (1) the advancement of sustainable planning and design, and (2) fostering human and societal benefits, as assessed through the candidate’s demonstration of:
+The graduate and undergraduate National Olmsted Scholars and up to 6 finalists are selected by an independent jury of leaders in landscape architecture.
+The nominees are evaluated on their past achievements and their future potential to influence the landscape architecture discipline.
+Criteria for selection include the nominee’s leadership potential in (1) the advancement of sustainable planning and design, and (2) fostering human and societal benefits, as assessed through the candidate’s demonstration of:

 - leadership and vision